mjsmith11/planroom-ui/GETTING_STARTED.md

 [Babel](https://babeljs.io/) is used as a JavaScript compiler.
 It allows JavaScript ES6 syntax and will output browser-compatible JavaScript.
 It is configured in `babel.config.js`.

 ## Targeted Browsers
-(browserslist)[https://github.com/browserslist/browserslist] allows configuration in `.browserslistrc` to specify targeted browsers and be shared with multiple tools used in the project.
+[browserslist](https://github.com/browserslist/browserslist) allows configuration in `.browserslistrc` to specify targeted browsers.
+This configuration is shared with multiple tools used in the project.

 ## Travis
 [Travis CI](https://travis-ci.org/) is used for [Continuous Integration Builds](https://travis-ci.org/mjsmith11/planroom-ui).
 Build settings, scripts, etc. are in `.travis.yml`.